TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Materials now come in more clearly defined tiers, and all are divided into general, weapon, harvest, or special materials
 * Tier 1:
+    * Starting tool tier
     * Includes wood, stone, flint, and bone
+    * In the end, this tier consists of chorus
 * Tier 2
+    * Requires ores or the melter to obtain materials
     * Includes iron, copper, slimewood, and seared stone
+    * In the nether, this tier includes scorched stone
+    * In the end, this tier includes end stone
     * The emerald modifier will also upgrade a tool to tier 2
 * Tier 3:
+    * Requires alloying to obtain materials
-    * Includes nahuatl, slimesteel, tinker's bronze, pig iron, rose gold, and cobalt
+    * Includes nahuatl, slimesteel, tinker's bronze, pig iron, and rose gold
+    * In the nether, this tier includes cobalt
+    * In the end, this tier includes dragonstone
     * The diamond modifier will also upgrade a tool to tier 3
 * Tier 4:
+    * Requires nether access to obtain materials
-    * Includes manyullyn, hepatizon, queen's slime, and soul steel.
+    * Includes manyullyn, hepatizon, queen's slime, and soul steel
+    * In the end, this tier includes slimebronze
-    * The netherite modifier will also update a tool to tier 4, requires either the diamond or emerald modifier
+    * The netherite modifier will also upgrade a tool to tier 4, requires either the diamond or emerald modifier
-* In addition, there is a tier 5 planned for materials requiring end access

-**Trait rebalancing**

-* Tool traits are getting rebalanced
-* All parts share the same trait, instead of heads often having unique traits
-* Traits on average will be a bit weaker than 1.12 to prevent discouraging use of a material due to trait
-* Some traits from 1.12 will get moved to modifiers, and some new traits will be added
+* Tier 5:
-* More information to follow
+    * Requires end access to obtain materials
+    * Includes KnightSlime, Ebonite, and Alexandrite
+    * The Gardite modifier will also upgrade a tool to tier 5, requires either netherite or worldbound

 **Stat updates**